 There are two general types of ratings offered, based on how they impact premiums.
 The first is a percentage rating, expressed as a percentage of premiums.
 So a 150% rating means your premiums will be 1.5X standard premiums.
 The second is called a flat extra and is a dollar amount per 1000 dollars of coverage. i.e. .25 means you would pay an additional 25 cents per year for every thousand dollars of coverage.
 For a 500,000 dollar policy your additional premiums would be 500X.25=125/year additional, or about $10 per month.

-First, stop and consider.
+First, stop and consider - take your time.
 By law in Canada, you have 10 days after you’ve accepted the policy to change your mind, return the policy and receive 100% of your premiums back.
 So don’t react and refuse the policy.
 Take it and pay your premium, then sleep on it for a week.
 Alternatively, if you refuse it and change your mind later it can be difficult if not impossible to get the policy offer back.

 Secondly this requires a conversation with your agent.
 In many cases, the offer with a rating is as well as you’ll do anywhere.
 In other cases, your agent may determine that you may get a better offer elsewhere.
 In that case, keep the policy that you have and continue to pay the premiums (this keeps your existing policy as your fallback position if you can’t find anything better elsewhere).
 Then have your agent apply to two or three other companies and request a ‘medshare’.
 For this, you would complete the application paperwork but not a medical exam.
 Instead, with the medshare, the other companies will get your medical information from the first company.
 They’ll then review, and make their offer.
 If you get a more attractive offer, you can take it and if not, you can refuse the other three offers and keep the one that you have.
 There’s no cost and no risk to doing this secondary request for review from two or three other companies in an attempt to find a cheaper policy.